The piano tuner's service visit.

 There are times when a piano, understandably, needs to be tuned the week (or day) of a big event (e.g. party, wedding, outside gathering, etc.).
 Only at these times, should a service visit be scheduled after it is moved, and prior to the event.

-In most all other "non-emergency" situations, a piano should be prepped and serviced 1-2 weeks prior to an event, and then 1-2x again, immediately before.
+In most all other "non-emergency" situations, a piano should be prepped and serviced 1-2 weeks prior to the event, and then 1-2x again, immediately before.

 Additionally, you may want to schedule a second follow-up visit within another 1-2 weeks, for a "touch-up" tuning, after the piano has been moved.